plasmicapp/plasmic/packages/nextjs-app-router/README.md

 So...

 - At dev time, uses itself for extracting query data (hits `localhost:${PORT}`)
-- At build time, we start a parallel dev server.
+- At build time, we start a parallel dev server via `with-plasmic-prepass`.
 - In production, with revalidation, it will also use itself for extracting query data (using `VERCEL_URL` as the prepass host).